shehreendheda/katacoda-scenarios/logsprocess/logspipeline/step4.md

     The status of the logs is clearly defined now based on the severity derived from http.status_codes in the logs.

-You've successfully enriched the logs displayed with the correct Status, let's now work on enriching the logs by parsing URL and the URL-Agent information in the logs.
+You've successfully enriched the logs with the correct Status, let's now work on enriching the logs by parsing URL and the URL-Agent information.